Risks of Dogs Choking on Bully Sticks | Licks and Wags

 If you are concerned about the choking hazards associated with bully sticks, consider these safer alternatives:

-Deer Antlers: These are durable and less likely to break into small pieces, though they should still be given under supervision.
+• Deer Antlers: Durable and less likely to break into small pieces, though they should still be given under supervision.

-Ostrich Tendons: Long-lasting and high in protein, these chews offer a similar chewing experience without the same choking risk.
+• Ostrich Tendons: Long-lasting and high in protein, these chews offer a similar chewing experience with lower choking risks.

-Raw Meaty Bones: While they provide excellent dental benefits, raw bones should be given under close supervision to prevent splintering and choking.
+• Raw Meaty Bones: Excellent for dental health, but must be given carefully and under close supervision to prevent splintering.

-Collagen Chews: Made from the layer of tissue underneath an animal’s skin, these chews break into small pieces and are generally safer for dogs .
+• Collagen Chews: Made from the tissue beneath an animal’s skin, collagen chews tend to break into smaller, safer pieces and are generally gentler for dogs to chew.

 Conclusion